Wearable Art

 Love And Kisses – Paloma’s Graffiti

-Perhaps one of the most famous Paloma Picasso collections is the Tiffany Love And Kisses collection.
+Perhaps the most famous Paloma Picasso Tiffany collection is the Tiffany Love And Kisses collection.
 This collection includes brooches, necklaces, rings and necklaces.
 Many of the pieces in the collection can be mixed and matched for your own unique look.
 What’s more, it’s possible to find vintage Tiffany pieces from the eighties to really add character to your jewellery.

 The focus of the Love And Kisses collection is the Xs and Os that represent hugs and kisses.
 Its slightly edgy feel makes the pieces feel incredibly contemporary.
 Paloma Picasso said that it was the urban graffiti scrawled across New York that inspired the collection.
 However, Paloma Picasso made the collection her own by using her own handwriting in the expressive designs.